-- 4 When the Full Council makes decisions, it will comply with the Council Procedure Rules. - 5 When Committees and Sub-Committees make decisions, they will comply with the Committee Procedure Rules. - 6 When the Scrutiny Committee makes decisions, it will comply with the Error!
-Reference source not found. - 7 On occasions, the Council, a Committee, Sub-Committee or an officer will act as a tribunal or in a quasi-judicial manner when they determine the civil rights, obligations or criminal responsibility of an individual.
+- When the Full Council makes decisions, it will comply with the Council Procedure Rules. - When Committees and Sub-Committees make decisions, they will comply with the Committee Procedure Rules. - When the Scrutiny Committee makes decisions, it will comply with the Scrutiny Procedure Rules (Agenda for Scrutiny Committee). - On occasions, the Council, a Committee, Sub-Committee or an officer will act as a tribunal or in a quasi-judicial manner when they determine the civil rights, obligations or criminal responsibility of an individual.
 When this happens, they will follow a proper procedure which accords with the requirements of natural justice and the right to a fair trial contained in Article 6 of the European Convention on Human Rights. - 8 Significant decisions may appear on the Council's Forward Plan.